 4.1 With sensitive design, it is considered the site would be safely developed without significant ecological harm.
-Sensitive design will involve incorporating retention and, where appropriate, buffering of habitats of ecological value such as woodlands, hedgerows, trees, and ponds, and provision of accessible green infrastructure for new residents.
+Sensitive design will involve incorporating retention and, where appropriate, buffering of habitats of ecological value such as the adjacent woodland and curtilage hedgerows, and provision of accessible green infrastructure for new residents.
 To avoid potential effects of nearby statutory designations, an effective SuDS would be required for the development.